JackNarowski/373Project3/Readme.txt

 As an over view:

-Observer is a check in system (represented as SubjectImpl).
+Observer is a check in system (represented as CheckIn).
-    When the user checks in one of its observers is a VisitationRecorder (ObserverImpl) and it gets notified each time.
+    When the user checks in one of its observers is a VisitationRecorder (VisitationRecorder) and it gets notified each time.

 Bridge is ...